Close Menu

 3. Hajj, the fifth pillar of Islam, takes place in these days

-The fact that Hajj occurs during these days shows their massive spiritual status.
+The fact that Hajj occurs during these days shows its massive spiritual status.
 Millions of Muslims, year after year, converge at Makkah to fulfill this sacred rite.

 “These days include the gathering of major acts of worship: prayer, fasting, charity, and Hajj and no other time combines all of them.”